 - a.
 Certificates of deposit, share certificates, or other forms of deposit provided the deposit is issued by a depository institution that has its main office or a branch office in Texas that is: - 1.
 Guaranteed or insured by the Federal Deposit Insurance Corporation or its successor or the National Credit Union Share Insurance Fund or its successor; or - 2.
 Secured by obligations that are described by 1.
-(Obligations of Governmental Entities) above, which are intended to include all direct Federal agency or instrumentality issued mortgage backed securities, but excluding those mortgage-backed securities of the -nature -described -in 1.e. above, that have a market value of not less than the uninsured amount of the deposit; or - 3.
-Secured in any other manner and amount provided by the law for deposits of PROSPER. - b.
+(Obligations of Governmental Entities) above, which are intended to include all direct Federal agency or instrumentality issued mortgage backed securities, but excluding those mortgage-backed securities of the nature described in

+1.e. above, that have a market value of not less than the uninsured amount of the deposit; or

+- 3. Secured in any other manner and amount provided by the law for deposits of PROSPER. - b.
 In addition to the authority to invest funds in certificates of deposit under Subsection "a", an investment in certificates of deposit made in accordance with the following conditions is an authorized investment: - 1.
-The funds are invested through: - (a) a broker that has its main office or a branch office in this state and is selected from a list adopted by the investing entity PROSPER as Resolution No. 2022-XX, Page 9

-- (b) a depository institution that has its main office or a branch office in this state and that is selected by the investing entityPROSPER; - 2.
-The broker or the depository institution selected by the investing entity PROSPER under Subdivision (1) arranges for the deposit of the funds in certificates of deposit in one or more federally insured depository institutions, wherever located, for the account of the investing entity PROSPER; - 3.
+The funds are invested through: - (a) a broker that has its main office or a branch office in this state and is selected from a list adopted by PROSPER as required by Section 2256.025; or - (b) a depository institution that has its main office or a branch office in this state and that is selected by PROSPER; - 2.
+The broker or the depository institution selected by PROSPER under Subdivision (1) arranges for the deposit of the funds in certificates of deposit in one or more federally insured depository institutions, wherever located, for the account of PROSPER; - 3.
 The full amount of the principal and accrued interest of each of the certificates of deposit is insured by the United States or an instrumentality of the United States; and - 4.
-The investing entityPROSPER appoints the depository institution selected by the investing entityPROSPER under Subdivision (1), an entity described by Section 2257.041(d), or a clearing broker-dealer registered with the Securities and Exchange Commission and operating pursuant to Securities and Exchange Commission Rule 15c3-3 (17 C.F.R.
-Section 240.15c3-3) as custodian for the investing entityPROSPER with respect to the certificates of deposit issued for the account of the investing entityPROSPER.
+PROSPER appoints the depository institution selected by PROSPER under Subdivision (1), an entity described by Section 2257.041(d), or a clearing broker-dealer registered with the Securities and Exchange Commission and operating pursuant to Securities and Exchange Commission Rule 15c3-3 (17 C.F.R.
+Section 240.15c3-3) as custodian for PROSPER with respect to the certificates of deposit issued for the account of PROSPER.